sisiran-aws/lightsailworkshop/content/lamp/lab1/build_instance.md

     ![](../../images/lamp-create.jpg?classes=border)

 * Once the instance shows a state of running in the Lightsail console, SSH into it either using the built in SSH client or using your own (username: ***bitnami***).
-If you are unfamiliar with SSH please visit the SSH page at the top of the left hand menu on this website.
+If you are unfamiliar with SSH please review <a href="../../prerequisites.html" target="_blank">the SSH primer</a>.

      ![](../../images/lamp-running.jpg?classes=border)